UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the most accurate water quality testing kit?

 The most accurate water quality testing kits are mail-in panels processed by an EPA-certified laboratory.
-While DIY test strips are decent for checking basic pH or hardness, only professional lab equipment (like mass spectrometers) can accurately detect trace amounts of dangerous pollutants such as PFAS, lead, and VOCs down to the parts-per-billion level.
+While DIY test strips are fine for checking basic pH or hardness, only professional lab equipment (like mass spectrometers) can accurately detect trace amounts of dangerous pollutants such as PFAS, lead, and VOCs.

-No, a Total Dissolved Solids (TDS) meter cannot detect or distinguish specific pollutants like lead, arsenic, or PFAS.
+No, a total dissolved solids (TDS) meter cannot detect or distinguish specific pollutants like lead, arsenic, or PFAS.
 A TDS meter only measures the overall electrical conductivity of the water, which indicates the total volume of dissolved substances (including completely harmless minerals like calcium).
-To identify specific toxic heavy metals, you must run a dedicated metals panel through a professional lab.
+To identify specific toxic heavy metals, you must run a dedicated metals panel.

 If you own a private well, you should test the water for coliform bacteria and nitrates at least once a year.
-It is also recommended to test for deeper contaminants, such as arsenic, lead, and agricultural pesticides, every three to five years — or immediately if you notice a sudden change in taste, odor, or appearance following extreme weather or nearby construction.
+It is also highly recommended to test for deeper contaminants, such as arsenic, lead, and agricultural pesticides, every three to five years — or immediately if you notice a sudden change in taste, odor, or appearance following extreme weather.

 Is city tap water tested automatically?